janos-r/yewban/README.md

 ```
 trunk build
 ```
 - This creates the `/dist` folder.
-Under the hood in also runs `cargo build` that creates the `/target` folder.
+Under the hood it also runs `cargo build` that creates the `/target` folder.
 So you can still normally use cargo's check, build or clippy for checking code.
 - #### Static files:
   The folder `/static` and its contents are copied via trunk automatically to `/dist` thanks to this line in `index.html`:\
   "`<link data-trunk rel="copy-dir" href="static"/>`"